bibleexchange/courses/book-of-romans/003_practical/1201_chapter-12-a-living-sacrifice.md

 Do we pray until we weep within our souls for other people?
 The battle is within our souls.
 The Love that we show to others is not show the Lords hate but his love.
 Now our weapons are not the same weapons as those used in traditional warfare, but they are more powerful.
 If you were to die tomorrow, what would you do?
 And the answer to that question is an indicator of weather we are spiritual or carnal.
 Defeat brings disgrace to Christ.
 Am I recognizing his authority in my life?
 We are called to a different kind of warfare.
-A warfare of peace, love, joy… II Corinthians 10:4
+A warfare of peace, love, joy&hellip; II Corinthians 10:4
 The Stronghold is the mind,
-Christ is our example, while being crucified and etc… he forgave II Corinthians 2:14
+Christ is our example, while being crucified and etc&hellip; he forgave II Corinthians 2:14
 Romans 8:29 If I do not yield to his plan, it will not become successful By doing the word of God, we can have an affect on everyone that we come into contact with.
-Romans 2:4 – People react better to good better than bad… What not said, is sometimes more important than what people do say.
+Romans 2:4 &mdash; People react better to good better than bad&hellip;
+What not said, is sometimes more important than what people do say.

 ## Conclusion to Romans 12